 As this area is so large, it has been broken down into three key areas: Riverhead and Garth Lane, St James and Freshney, and Alexandra Dockside.
+The location of these areas is illustrated on the diagram to the right.

 These areas each have their own individual character and priorities and opportunities for future development.
 However, they also work well in combination, delivering the positive change needed across the town centre as a whole.